BOTANY 100 — SURVEY OF BOTANY

 3 credits.

 Are you awed by the amazing biodiversity found in rainforests and coral reefs?
-Want an opportunity to see these ecosystems first hand and decide if a career in tropical biology or international conservation is for you?
-This course focuses on the ecology of the world's most biodiverse ecosystems, and their global importance.
-Combining lecture with online discussions and case studies, you'll learn the physical, chemical, and biological processes that make rainforests and coral reefs function, and the history of human dependence upon these ecosystems.
-This course will help you understand why both of these ecosystems currently are threatened and what actions can and must be taken to protect them.
-An optional 10-day, 2 credit field expedition to a rainforest and/or coral reef site in Central or South America will be offered over winter break (BIOLOGY 399).
-Enroll Info: None
+See these ecosystems first hand and decide if a career in tropical biology or international conservation is for you.
+Focuses on the ecology of the world's most biodiverse ecosystems, and their global importance.
+Learn the physical, chemical, and biological processes that make rainforests and coral reefs function, and the history of human dependence upon these ecosystems.
+Understand why both of these ecosystems currently are threatened and what actions can and must be taken to protect them.

 BOTANY 299 — DIRECTED STUDY IN BOTANY